 A great combo, hydrangea and lavender

-There is so much conflicting information about when and how to cut back lavender.
-Watkins admits that her method might not suit everyone, but at the farm, 2 to 4 times a year is the rule.
-Soleado sheers their crop like sheep, cutting back all new growth each time the plants flower.
-Pruning begins almost as soon as the seedlings are transplanted.
+There is much conflicting information about when and how to cut back lavender.
+Watkins freely admits that her method might not suit everyone, but at Soleado Lavender Farm, they prune their plants two to four times a year.
+She sheers her crop like sheep, cutting back all new growth each time the plants flower.
+This process begins almost as soon as the cuttings are transplanted.

 Cutting back encourages new growth